jdunkerley/jdunkerley/AWS Developer.md

     - All or nothing action across multiple tables
     - Durable across system failure
     - e.g. buying an item in a game
+- TTL
+    - Time to live
+    - Expiry time for data
+    - Stored as attribute in Unix timestamp format
+    - Reduce storage cost
+    - Automatically deleted at some point after (within 48 hours)
+    - Can filter in scans/queries
+    - Manage TTL lets you set attribute and lets you preview state

 ## Query or Scan
 - By default All attributes